flux-framework/dyad/DOCUMENTATION.md

 1. **FLUX Module**: The core component that manages the data streaming service.
 2. **I/O Wrapper Set**: Components that wrap file I/O operations to integrate with the DYAD service.
 3. **Python Bindings**: Python interface to the C API, allowing Python applications to use DYAD functionality.
-4. **AI Integration**: Integration with Ollama for running local AI models, with both CLI and GUI interfaces.

 ## Core C API